Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Introduction

-{\bf An intriguing conjecture.} A open problem left from our results is the complexity of the original problem of optimal private signaling.
+{\bf An intriguing conjecture.} An open problem left from our results is the complexity of the original problem of optimal private signaling.
 When there is only a single state of nature, this problem degenerates to computing the optimal correlated equilibrium of a singleton congestion game, which surprisingly is still an open question to date as well.
-This open question is quite intriguing because the socially-optimal coarse correlated equilibrium (CCE) of an \scg{} was known to be NP-hard even with affine cost functions \cite{Castiglioni2020Signaling} but the socially optimal Nash equilibrium was shown to admit a polynomial time algorithm \cite{ieong2005fast}.
-Such situation of intractable CCE yet tractable NE is in contrast to the conventional wisdom that NE is harder than CCE.
-This makes it fascinating to pin down the complexity of optimal correlated equilibrium.
-Our result shows that the separation oracle for the dual problem of optimal correlated equilibrium is NP-hard, which serves as evidence for our conjecture that the optimal correlated equilibrium (CE) may also be intractable.
+This open question is particularly intriguing for the special case of \emph{symmetric} \scg{}s with affine cost functions, because both the socially-optimal coarse correlated equilibrium (CCE) and the socially-optimal Nash equilibrium of an \scg{} were shown to admit a polynomial time algorithm by \citet{Castiglioni2020Signaling} and \citet{ieong2005fast}, respectively.
+However, our negative result for the separation oracle of the corresponding optimal correlated equilibrium seems to suggest the conjecture of the hardness of optimal CE.
+If this conjecture was true, such situation of intractable CE yet tractable NE and CCE is a very rare phenomenon --- to the best of our knowledge, there is no class of games with such complexity property that are known so far.